NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 This request is appropriate for NCI Thesaurus and finds the children of Lyase Gene.

+The expected result will include only the direct child concepts of C21282 (Lyase Gene), such as specific lyase enzyme subtypes, but will not include grandchildren or deeper descendants, providing a single-level hierarchical expansion.

 ```
 cat << EOF > parameters.txt
 {